The key ingredients of liquid Marseille soap

 Organic and ethical ingredients

 The modern era has seen the emergence of a collective awareness of the environmental impact of our consumer choices.
 With this in mind, liquid Marseille soap has adapted and reinvented itself, incorporating organic and ethical ingredients.
-These new formulas give priority to organically-produced oils, guaranteeing the traceability and purity of raw materials.
-Respecting natural cycles in the extraction of these oils ensures a smaller ecological footprint, while preserving the nutritional qualities essential for our skin.
+These new formulas give priority to oils from organic farming, guaranteeing the traceability and purity of raw materials.
+Respect for natural cycles in the extraction of these oils ensures a smaller ecological footprint, while preserving the nutritional qualities essential for our skin.

 Alternatives to traditional oils